Career & Internship Resources

 Writing Your Resume & Cover Letter

 A resume and cover letter both are instrumental in your job search.
 A great cover letter and resume will help you get an interview and further consideration; a resume or cover letter riddled with mistakes can be costly.
-In addition to the resources below, the Hubbard Center also provides resume and cover critique sessions during the Walk-in Advising Bar hours and by appointment.
+The Hubbard Center provides resume and cover critique sessions during the Walk-in Advising Bar hours and by appointment.

 Tips for Creating Your Cover Letter and Resume